Shamim Osman: Career

 Osman was accused by Samrat Hossain Emily, a former national football player, of assaulting him in October 2013.
-On 8 March 2013, a 17-year-old student Tanvir Mohammad Toki was found dead in Narayanganj two days after he had gone missing.
+On 8 March 2013, a 17-year-old student Tanvir Mohammad Toki, as found dead in Narayanganj two days after he had gone missing.
 The victim's father, Rafiur Rabbi, accused Osman's family of the killing of his son.
 On 25 March, High Court denied anticipatory bail to Osman and his son Ayon Osman.
 Osman filed a defamation lawsuit against Ivy.

 For the 2014 Bangladesh general election, the party picked Osman to contest for Narayanganj-4 constituency, dropping the incumbent Kabori Sarwar.
 He was elected unopposed after the main Bangladesh Nationalist Party boycotted the election.
-By 2014, Awami League in Narayanganj had divided in two fractions, one loyal to Osman and another to Ivy.
+By 2014, Awami League in Narayanganj had divided into two factions, one loyal to Osman and the other to Ivy.
 He had threatened ASP Mohammad Bashiruddin for not allowing Awami League activists to stuff ballots.

 Osman was re-elected to parliament from Narayanganj in the 2018 Bangladeshi general election as a candidate of Awami League.
 He received 393,136 votes while his nearest rival, Monir Hossein of Bangladesh Nationalist Party, received 76,582.

+He won the 2024 general election by attaining 195,827 votes, according to national statistics, which was canceled after 5th August, 2024.
+The International Crimes Tribunal issued an arrest warrant against him on 30th April, 2025, for organizing violent attacks on the movement protestors before the end of his tenure as the member of parliament.
+His residency was vandalized by protesters at February 6, 2025.

+Popular culture

-Khela Hobe is a popular political slogan in Bangladesh and India, especially in West Bengal and Assam.
+Khela Hobe (English: The game is on) is a popular political slogan in Bangladesh and India, especially in West Bengal and Assam.
 The slogan was first used by Bangladeshi politician Osman.
 Prominent politicians from India have used 'Khela Hobe' repeatedly.

-Personal life

-Osman's older brother, Nasim Osman, was a member of parliament from the Jatiya Party.
-His younger brother, Salim Osman, is a member of parliament from the Jatiya Party from Narayanganj-5.
-He elder brother, Nasim Osman (died 2014), was the member of parliament from Narayanganj-5 from Jatiya Party.
-Their father AKM Samsuzzoha was a member of the first parliament of Bangladesh, and their grandfather, M Osman Ali, was a founding member of Bangladesh Awami League.